MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 2. To complete the installation:

     - If your computer runs Office 2010, restart your computer.
-If you installed the preview version of the client: Additionally, open one of the Office applications that use the Azure Information Protection bar (for example, Word), and confirm the prompts to update the registry for this first-time use.
+If you installed the preview version of the client: Additionally, open one of the Office applications that use the Azure Information Protection bar (for example, Word), and confirm any prompts to update the registry for this first-time use.
 [Service discovery](../rms-client/client-deployment-notes.md#rms-service-discovery) is used to populate the registry keys.

     - For other versions of Office, restart any Office applications.